andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 Because whatever you think of the situation the facts are that there are an estimated 400 million guns in the United States.
-20 million of which are assault style weapons, or more than the populations of Australia.
+20 million of which are assault style weapons, or more than the population of Australia.
 When it comes to firearms America is the exception.
 Whether that's exceptionally admirable or exceptionally abominable depends on your definition of a well trained militia.